piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 Q: Is this a real-time system or something more like email?\
 A: Real-time, we already have something like email but our users are complaining that they can't talk more fluidly.

+Q: What are the chats used for?
+Do they exist temporarily such as for support or are they permanent chats with history?\
+A: Permanent chats with history, it's for a our users to connect with each other.

 Q: Do we need to support group chats?
 If so how many users in a single group chat?\
 A: Yes, the more users the better!